Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Over/under insights

-- Los Angeles has combined with its opponents to put up more than 49.5 points in nine of 20 games this season.
+- Los Angeles and its opponents have gone over the current 48.5-point total in 10 of 20 games this season.

-- Cincinnati has combined with its opponents to score more than 49.5 points in nine of 20 games this season.

-- The combined points per game average of the two teams, 54.2, is 4.7 points more than Sunday's over/under.
+- Sunday's over/under is 5.7 points lower than the two team's combined 54.2 points per game average.

-- This contest's over/under is 5.5 points greater than the 44 these two squads combine to allow per game this season.
+- This contest's total is 4.5 points above the 44 these two squads combine to surrender per game this season.

-- Rams games have an average total of 49.2 points this season, 0.3 fewer than Sunday's over/under.
+- Rams games this season feature an average total of 49.2 points, a number 0.7 points higher than Sunday's over/under.

-- The 49.5 over/under in this game is 2.8 points above the 46.7 average total in Bengals games this season.
+- The 46.7 PPG average total in Bengals games this season is 1.8 points fewer than this game's over/under.

 Rams stats and trends

-- Los Angeles has played 20 games, with 10 wins against the spread.
+- Los Angeles has 10 wins against the spread in 20 games this year.

-- The Rams are 4-5 ATS when favored by 4 points or more this season.
+- So far this season, the Rams have been installed as favorites by a 4.5-point margin or more eight times and are 4-4 ATS in those matchups.

-- Los Angeles' games this year have eclipsed the over/under in 50% of its opportunities (10 times in 20 games with a set point total).
+- Los Angeles' games this year have gone over the point total 10 times in 20 opportunities (50%).

 - Los Angeles is 7-5 against the spread and 10-2 overall in games when it records more than 22.1 points.

-- When Los Angeles piles up more than 350.8 yards, the team is 7-6 against the spread and 11-2 overall.
+- Los Angeles is 7-6 against the spread and 11-2 overall when the team totals over 350.8 yards.

-- This year, the Rams have turned the ball over 23 times, two more than the Bengals' takeaways (21).
+- The Rams have turned the ball over 23 times this season, two more turnovers than the Bengals have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Bengals.